h-shukla/Travel-Logger/README.md

 # Travel logger

 - Make list of your visited places and add it's comments
 - Look at what others have posted about that place as well
 - Have ability to either publish your travel log to everyone or keep it just foryourself as well
-- Dark mode & Light mode switch (very important)
+- Dark mode & Light mode switch (Default on Light mode)

 # TODO

 ## Backend

 - [x] Make logs model
 - [x] Make users model
 - [x] Link users model with logs model